Granatina/Template10-wiki/Upgrading-from-Template-10-Nuget-Nuget-1.0-to-1.1.md

 1. Install the Windows 10586 SDK to Visual Studio 2015 {any edition} Update 1.
 1. Use NuGet to upgrade Template 10 v1.0.* to v1.1.* in your project(s).
 1. In Project/Resources delete your "Behaviors SDK (XAML)" reference.
+1. Add `Microsoft.Xaml.Behaviors.Uwp.Managed` through Nuget, if you use behaviors.
+1. (custom) Look at the breaking changes below.
+You may need to update your view-models.
 1. Clean and rebuild.

 Congratulations, you have upgraded to the best build of Template 10!